Deciding whether to bring a baby carrier or stroller on a trip can be a tough decision, especially if it’s your first time traveling with your baby.

 The best baby carrier for traveling

-When you’re looking for a good travel carrier, you’ll want something versatile, comfortable, and lightweight.
-Our favorite carrier for traveling is the Ergobaby 360 All Positions Baby Carrier.
+When you’re looking for a good travel baby carrier, you’ll want something versatile, comfortable, and lightweight.
+In our opinion, the best baby carrier for traveling is the Ergobaby 360 All Positions Baby Carrier.
 Here’s what we love about it:

 - Wide, adjustable waistband